Life on an Art Island: A Naoshima Resident Shares the Reality

 Q: What was Naoshima like before the art?

-Kenji: Quiet.
+Quiet.
 Poor.
-The smelting plant closed, the young people left, the population was declining.
-My generation grew up thinking we'd have to leave too.
-The Benesse Corporation started buying land in the late 1980s, and Tadao Ando built the first museum in 1992.
-At first, the locals were confused.
-An underground museum?
-A yellow pumpkin?
-What was this?
+When the smelting plant closed, the young people left and the population kept thinning.
+Kenji's generation grew up assuming they would have to leave too.
+Then the Benesse Corporation began buying land in the late 1980s, and Tadao Ando built the first museum in 1992.
+At first the locals were baffled — an underground museum? a yellow pumpkin? what was this?

 But it brought visitors.
 And jobs.
-And eventually, pride.
-My daughter studied art in university because of growing up here.
-She's back on the island now, working at the Chichu museum.
-That would have been unthinkable in my father's time.
+And, eventually, pride.
+Kenji's daughter studied art at university because she grew up here, and she is back on the island now, working at the Chichu museum — something that would have been unthinkable in her grandfather's time.

 Q: What do tourists get wrong?

-Kenji: They come for 3 hours, see the pumpkin, take a photo, and leave.
-That's like reading the first page of a novel.
-Naoshima needs a full day minimum.
-Ideally, stay overnight.
-The island after the last ferry leaves is completely different — quiet, the art sites lit up, the stars clear over the Inland Sea.
+They come for three hours, see the pumpkin, take a photo, and leave — like reading the first page of a novel and calling it finished.
+Naoshima rewards a full day at minimum, and ideally an overnight stay.
+The island after the last ferry pulls away is a different place entirely: quiet, the art sites lit up, the stars sharp over the Inland Sea.

-Also, the Art House Project in Honmura is where the art and the community actually intersect.
-These are our old houses, our ancestor's spaces, transformed.
-That matters more than a selfie with a pumpkin.
+The Art House Project in Honmura is where the art and the community actually meet.
+These are the island's old houses — ancestral spaces — transformed.
+That lingers far longer than a selfie with a pumpkin.

 Q: Favorite art piece on the island?

-Kenji: The Water Temple (Go'o Shrine) by Sugimoto in the Art House Project.
-It's a working Shinto shrine — I pray there.
-But it has a glass staircase descending underground to a chamber of water.
-Art and spirituality and daily life in one building.
-That's what Naoshima should be.
+Ask Kenji and the answer is the Water Temple (Go'o Shrine) by Sugimoto, part of the Art House Project.
+It is a working Shinto shrine where he still prays — yet a glass staircase descends underground to a chamber of water.
+Art, spirituality, and daily life folded into one building.
+That is Naoshima at its truest.

 Among the museums, the Monet room at Chichu.
-I've been hundreds of times and the light is different every visit.
-Cloudy days, sunny days, different seasons — the paintings change because the light changes.
-That's Ando's genius.
+Kenji has stood in it hundreds of times, and the light is different on every visit — cloudy days, sunny days, shifting seasons.
+The paintings change because the light changes.
+That is Ando's genius.

 Q: Impact on local life?

-Kenji: Mixed.
+Mixed, and honestly so.
 Tourism saved the island economically.
 The population stabilized.
-Young people have reasons to stay.
-But 500,000+ visitors per year on an island of 3,000 people creates tension.
-During the Setouchi Triennale, it can feel overwhelming.
+Young people finally have reasons to stay.
+But 500,000+ visitors per year on an island of 3,000 people creates real tension, and during the Setouchi Triennale it can feel overwhelming.

-The Benesse Corporation has been respectful — they involve locals, hire locals, and the museums are designed to enhance the landscape, not dominate it.
-Ando's underground approach was a deliberate choice to preserve the island's character.
-I appreciate that.
+The Benesse Corporation has handled it with care — involving locals, hiring locals, and designing museums that enhance the landscape rather than dominate it.
+Ando's underground approach was a deliberate choice to preserve the island's character, and that respect shows.

 Q: Best local food?

-Kenji: The island doesn't have much in the way of restaurants — a few near the port and one at Benesse House.
-For authentic local food, the small udon shop near the ferry terminal does hand-cut noodles (500 JPY).
-Simple but good.
-There's also a cafe in the Art House Project area that serves excellent curry rice.
+The island keeps things sparse — a handful of spots near the port and one at Benesse House.
+For authentic local food, the small udon shop near the ferry terminal hand-cuts its noodles (500 JPY): simple, and very good.
+A cafe in the Art House Project area serves excellent curry rice.

-Bring snacks if you're spending the full day.
-The island isn't set up for casual dining the way mainland Japan is.
+Pack snacks if you are out for the full day.
+Naoshima is not wired for casual dining the way mainland Japan is.

 Q: Advice for visitors?

-Kenji: Rent an electric bike — the hills to the southern museums are steep.
-Come on a weekday if possible.
+Rent an electric bike — the hills up to the southern museums are steep.
+Come on a weekday if you can.
 Book Chichu tickets online well in advance.
-And please — don't sit on the pumpkin.
+And please: do not sit on the pumpkin.
 It survived a typhoon.
-It doesn't need to survive Instagram.
+It does not need to survive Instagram.